asharmabuckle/spring-cloud-function/README.md

 complex
 reactive programming can be implemented using `java.util.Function` type.

-**Note**: Few curious observations, also noted in official documentations
+**Note:** Few curious observations, also noted in official documentations

 1. When Functions are implemented as a separate component, Spring Serverless will try to scan the packages and create a function bean